dysthesis/moirai/NOTES.md

 A good library to implement this is [Extism](https://extism.org/).

+## Hybrid

+The choice between standalone and WASM may not be either-or.
+As mentioned, a standalone binary plugin may require an additional translation layer; this may be implemented as a WASM plugin.
+This, arguably, brings with it the bottlenecks of both approaches, namely the computation overhead of WASM and the communication throughput of standalone plugins.
+The former may not be too bad, however, as the only computation we need to do is the deserialisation of the standalone binary's output.

+This provides the opportunity to build full WASM plugins as well.
+Furthermore, it might be prudent to open up WASM as an extension interface if we are to turn this to not just a command-line utility or an LSP, but also a web backend for a dedicated web app.

 # Client-server architecture

 This project is intended to be a server, in two capacities: